HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 # Homeassistant-Supervised-on-Raspberry-Pi-5
 This is a tutorial about the installation of Homeassistant Supervised on your Raspberry Pi 5

-# Setting up your kernel settingy
+# Setting up your kernel settings
 Put the following 3 lines in your config.txt-File in the boot folder of your Raspberry Pi 5
 ```
 apparmor=1